Probus Club of Warragul - Tarago Inc.

 About a dozen Probus members, partners and friends went to the new Vietnamese restaurant "Saigon Vietnamese Gourmet" in Napier Street for dinner when we arrived back in Warragul.

-Trips that we have been on 2017.
+rips that we have been on 2017.AUGUST Wednesday 23rd 2017.

 Nic S, organised and managed this trip.

 See our You tube Slide show of the Melbourne Arts Centre.
+Click on the BLUE text.

 Leader Was Dawn S.

-JUNE Wednesday 28th, Trip to Laurie Collins Sculpture garden 420 Main road Jindivick
+JUNE Wednesday 28th, Trip to Laurie Collins Sculpture garden 420 Main road Jindivick.

 26th Wednesday April 2017, PUFFING BILLY.